Working group Singh

 Research focus

-• Exploration of cross-talk between inflammatory immune components and tumor cells in pancreatic cancer progression and chemoresistatnce
+• Exploration of cross-talk between inflammatory immune components and tumor cells in pancreatic cancer progression and chemoresistance

 • Identification of lineage-specific transcription factors and chromatin modifiers as potential biomarker for the patient stratification in pancreatic cancer